 Secretariat in Hong Kong:

-Chairperson Lin Chew, Singapore/Netherlands/Hong Kong
+Lin Chew, Singapore/Netherlands/Hong Kong (Executive Director)

-Treasurer Mabel Au, Hong Kong
+Chairperson: Mabel Au, Hong Kong

 Mabel graduated with an MA degree for ‘Women & Development’ from the Institute of Social Studies in the Netherlands.
 From 2001-2003, she worked for CAW (Committee for Asian Women (an Asian regional network of women workers' organization) in Bangkok, on the Campaign for an International Convention on the Informal Sector.
 Moving back to Hong Kong, Mabel worked for the Hong Kong People's Alliance on WTO (World Trade Organisation), and was responsible for coordinating the major protests during the 5th WTO ministerial meeting.
 From 2007-2010, she worked for the Hong Kong Association for the Advancement of Feminism.
 Currently, she is the Executive Director of Amnesty International Hong Kong.

-Member Lucia Victor Jayaseelan, Malaysia / UK
+Secretary: Lucia Victor Jayaseelan, Malaysia / UK

 Lucia is a labour and human rights lawyer and activist.
 She works with women, workers, trade unions and organisations in the industrial and plantation sectors; political detainees, refugees, migrants and on VAW in Malaysia, UK and globally through CAW (Committee for Asian Women).